LadyNaggaga/training-tutorials/content/efcore/getting-started/generating-databases-and-data-models.md

 ## Generating a Database from a Data Model

 We can generate a new database that exactly matches our data model using EF Core **migrations**.
-Migrations are a feature in the EF Core command line tools which take your data model as input and generate database-creation code as output.
+Migrations are a feature in the EF Core command line tools which take a data model as input and generate database-creation code as output.
 The resulting code can then be applied to create a new database.

 Let's say we want to generate a database from our library example, we would first navigate to that project's directory from the command line.
 Then we would run the [dotnet-ef-migrations-add](https://docs.microsoft.com/en-us/ef/core/miscellaneous/cli/dotnet#dotnet-ef-migrations-add) command to generate the database-creation code: